winzardv11/swift-dictionaryFun-lab-swift-intro-000/README.md

 > How wonderful it is that nobody need wait a single moment before starting to improve the world.

-## Learning Objectives - The student should be able to...
+## Overview

-* Practice creating and using a dictionary.
-* Write methods to interpret the information in a dictionary.
+In this lab, you'll create and change/update/add values to a dictionary.
+You'll aslo write methd to interpret the information in a dictionary.
-* Change/update/add values to the dictionary.

 ## Instructions